zsiller38/Engineering4/README.md

 &nbsp;

 ## Beam Part 2 (FEA)

 ### Assignment Description
-After designing our first beam we used onshapes built in simulation tools to improve our intial design.
+After designing our first beam we used onshapes built-in simulation tools to improve our initial design.
 After redesigning our beam it was tested and then the process of redesign and testing was repeated an additional time.
 The FEA simulation was run using a force of 30 newtons for consistent results and the force was applied on the mounting face.

 ### Evidence
 | [**CAD Model**](https://cvilleschools.onshape.com/documents/a0f454c861c2691786377fa6/w/1d6220f831f8dcc8ccb014d1/e/943aaf02dd4e55416d91be8d) | **FEA Analysis** |